edmcouncil/fibo/CONTRIBUTING.md

 # FIBO Content Teams
-FIBO Working Groups (FWGs) are formed when the FIBO Community Group  decides what existing or new FIBO Domain should be further developed.
-FWGs can also focus on creating documentation or use cases and user stories for FIBO.
+FIBO Content Teams (FCTs) are working groups that are formed when the FIBO Community Group  decides what existing or new FIBO Domain should be further developed.
+FCTs can also focus on creating documentation or use cases and user stories for FIBO.

-FCTs are designed to build FIBO with content that has been developed by the subject matter experts (SMEs) from the Finance industry and tested to the highest requirements published by the FIBO Community.
-Because of this, and the fact that several FCTs will be working simultaneously, it is necessary that each FCT operate under identical guidelines (this documents explains and defines.......).
-In between these meetings, Ontologists and other experts prepare for SME reviews that should be publish in the FIBO project repository.

-FCTs should be composed by who people who understand the idea of ontology and the Finance Domain.
+FCTs are designed to build FIBO with content that has been developed by the subject matter experts (SMEs) from the finance industry and tested to the highest requirements published by the FIBO Community.
+Because of this, and the fact that several FCTs will be working simultaneously, it is necessary that each FCT operate under identical guidelines (this documents explains and defines the [principles for best practices](#principles-of-best-practices)).
+FCTs should be composed by people who understand both the finance domain and the idea of ontology.